Economic and Social Council

 4. Considers that the data for the next Review Conference, scheduled

-for 2001, to be too far away in view of the existing situation with respect to
+for 2001, to be too far away in view of the existing situation with

 this matter, which requires an urgent solution;